DXHeroes/knowledge-base-content/practices/smart_goals.md

 ## SMART Goals Pitfalls

+### Focus is Too Narrow
-- Focus is too narrow – fixating on a single SMART goal without the appropriate context, it is easy to fall into the trap of seeing it as the only goal.
+Fixating on a single SMART goal without the appropriate context, it is easy to fall into the trap of seeing it as the only goal.

+### Measuring Success and Failure
-- Measuring success and failure – when success is measured by a SMART goal, people may end up pursuing that goal for a narrowly defined success, and letting that exclusive target take over their identity.
+When success is measured by a SMART goal, people may end up pursuing that goal for a narrowly defined success, and letting that exclusive target take over their identity.

+### Short-term Result vs. Long-term Success
-- Short-term result vs. long-term success – preferring short-term results to overall success can represent a risk of missing your goal.
+Preferring short-term results to overall success can represent a risk of missing your goal.

+### Giving Up Too Soon, and All-or-nothing Approach
-- Giving up too soon, and the all-or-nothing approach – SMART goals are viewed as complete entities, and when you are unable to do everything as planned, you may become discouraged and give up the entire goal.
+SMART goals are viewed as complete entities, and when you are unable to do everything as planned, you may become discouraged and give up the entire goal.

+### Failing to Realize One's Full Potential
-- Failing to realize one's full potential – setting goals that are too easy will not move you to achieve more than your minimum potential; so could you miss the opportunity for growth.
+Setting goals that are too easy will not move you to achieve more than your minimum potential; so could you miss the opportunity for growth.

-- “Realistic” and “Achievable” can be misleading – ask yourself not only whether your goal is realistic considering your capability but also whether it is realistic considering all your other goals.
+### “Realistic” and “Achievable” Can Be Misleading
+Ask yourself not only whether your goal is realistic considering your capability but also whether it is realistic considering all your other goals.
 Do not overload yourself with too many high priorities.

+### Missing Crucial Step Along the Way
-- Missing a crucial step along the way – be aware of setting a clear first step and final result but not knowing how you are going to get from A to B.
+Be aware of setting a clear first step and final result but not knowing how you are going to get from A to B.

 ## Resources for SMART Goals